Rusty Rabbit

 Time will tell if this becomes fun and challenging for folks or not.

-Here are three of the earliest versions in the development process:
+Here are three of the very earliest versions in the development process:

 Test 2 - SVG version